-Could you have a narcissist leader in your organisation?
+Could you have a narcissistic leader in your organisation?
 Or worse, are you one yourself?

-While narcissism has been associated with superstar CEO's the likes of Steve Jobs, current global politics has, however brought the dangerous side of narcissist leadership to the fore.
+While narcissism has been associated with superstar CEOs like Steve Jobs, current global politics has, however, brought the dangerous side of narcissist leadership to the fore.

 “Generally, this form of leadership is a self-centred form of leadership where the enjoyment of influencing others (having power over others); and meeting selfish desires are primary motivators.
 The outcome of this is that others (followers and colluders) are often short-changed over time,” writes Dr. Paul Vorster of The Ethics Institute in an article on toxic leadership.

 Perhaps the most significant is the impact that this style of leadership can have on the team dynamic.
 Within a small business, the actions of a toxic leader can have a devastating effect not only on the morale of its staff but also on the bottom line.

 [Toxic leadership] can fester into dysfunctional and destructive office politics, says Dr Renate Volpe, an expert in the area of people development, leadership and change management and CEO of Dr R Volpe Leadership Consulting.

 Dr Volpe, who is also co-author of Senseless Sacrifice – Givers and Takers in Relationships, a book that deals with understanding and managing toxic relationships says every workplace has politics, the distinction is whether it’s healthy or dysfunctional.

 Dysfunctional politics generally, maintain the status quo, promote groupthink, advance the individual agenda at the expense of others, and avoid, confuse or prevent custodianship of assets, people and relationships, she says.